dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ### Go offline!

 Android allows for storing tracker data offline directly on the device.
 Records must be synced first or they can not be accessed offline.
-The number of records that are synced to the device is defined in the settings page of the Android app or globally by your system administrator (if the global option is selected, you will not be able to modify them on the device directly).
+The number of records that are synced to the device is defined in the settings page of the Android app or globally by your system administrator using the Android settings app in DHIS2 (if the global option is selected, you will not be able to modify them on the device directly).

+This is an example of what it looks like if it is done on the device

 ![sync_settings](resources/images/tracker_capture_android/sync_settings.png)

 Go to your Android home screen and turn off your wi-fi/mobile data radios.

-Go back to the app, select the Vaccination program and search for/register a new person
+Go back to the DHIS2 app, select the Vaccination program and search for/register a new person

 ![image-20211001133720734](resources/images/tracker_capture_android/image-20211001133720734.png)

 You will notice that you are able to automatically generate the EPI number.
-This is because when you were online and created a new record, a number of ID’s were generated and stored for use.
+This is because when you were online, a number of ID’s were generated and stored for use.
 You need to be a bit careful here because if all of these ID’s become used up before you connect again, you will not be able to register any more new children.
 Your system administrator can help configure how many ID's you can use offline.
 It is recommended to keep this up to 500 ID's.
 Working offline should therefore be considered carefully.

 Go ahead and register a new vaccination and add a new event.